 You could top it with some sour cream if you like.
 Sour cream goes with just about everything.

 - 1/2 cup long grain rice, uncooked

 - 1 cup carrots, peeled and sliced

 - 1 can water (use tomato soup can)

 - Dried parsley, for garnish, optional

 - Preheat oven to 350F.

-- In a large casserole dish, layer onions, potatoes and ground beef.
+- In a 9x13 casserole dish, layer onions, potatoes and ground beef.
 Sprinkle rice over ground beef.
 Top with celery and carrots.
 Season with salt and pepper.

 - In a small bowl, stir together tomato soup and water.
 Pour evenly into casserole dish.
 Cover with aluminum foil.

-- Bake for 1 hour and half.
+- Bake for 1 hour 30 minutes.
 Let cool about 10 minutes before serving.